Lumavate-Team/layout-widget/README.md

+## Layout Widget

+The Layout Widget uses the base GO widget scaffolding to create a widget that utilizes CSS Grid allowing the designer to place the following components in a responsive grid layout:

+* App - Deeplinks to a native app, or redirects to the appropriate app store if the app is not installed
+* Video - Embeds a YouTube video player to the video URL provided
+* Text - Custom text to be displayed on the screen
+* Form - Adds the form, as defined on the Form tab, to the Grid
+* Navigation - Allows the designer to choose an image which will be used to navigate to a seperate widget, or custom URL

+## Structure

+The base GO scaffolding uses the following file structure for eas of use:

+* widget/routers/router.go - Defines all routes used within the widget & associates each route to the appropriate Controller
+* widget/controllers - Directory which contains all teh controllers for hte widget.
+The default Controller can be found in default.go
+* widget/controllers/widget_properties.go - Houses all the defined properties that will be returned when the Studio issues the call to the discover/properties endpoint
+* widget/models/model.go - Defines the model for each request.
+* widget/models/components - Directory that contains the structure, models, & methods for all components used within the widget

 ## Build the container containers

 Clone the repo, and from the root directory of the repo, run the following command.